akmalnawfer/3p-noon-daily-standup/README.md

 HB: UI fixes on dashboard (sticky header scrollbar, bsc cards edge to edge) => N/A

 ## Chandrama
-Magic: check CRs requested by Inham => Prioritse on lint fixes (mid-day)
+Magic: Prioritse on lint fixes (mid-day) => Review code done, changes were suggested by Inhamul, working on that

 Flash: N/A

 ## Praveen
-Magic: Review styles in INL module => N/A
+Magic: Review styles in INL module => Assist Chandrama on INL module fixes

-Flash: Mobile responsiveness 1024px => Continuing on responsive fixes + UI enhancements + check padding/spacing
+Flash: Continuing on responsive fixes + UI enhancements + check padding/spacing => Continuing on this + looking into LF/CRLF lint issue

 ## Himanshu
-HB: Charts & Graphs API (PR created against main) => Pending connect w/Akmal (output on charts)
+HB: Pending connect w/Akmal (output on charts) => Check with Rohit on PR status

-Magic: Look into the backlog tickets issued by Inhamul (if time allows)
+Magic: Look into the backlog tickets issued by Inhamul (if time allows) => Will discuss regarding backlog tickets today

 InstaHelp: N/A